brunexgeek/machina-x86/README.md

 Currently I'm working on the following features:

 - Support for ELF32 binaries
-- Support for multiprocessing in user mode
-- Standard C library
+- ACPI support

 Roadmap
 -------

 Some features for future developement (no specific order):

+- Standard C library
+- Support for multiprocessing in user mode
 - Graphic mode CLI
 - Port to ARMv6 machines (e.g. Raspberry Pi)
 - Support for PAE (Physical Address Extension)